PiscatorX/RNA-Seq-devs/README.md

 [BOWTIE 2](https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml)

-Before aligning our reads to the transcriptome reference we first have to build an index, this index is behind why Bowtie is ultrafast and memory efficient tool.
+Before aligning our reads to the transcriptome reference we first have to build an index, this index is behind why Bowtie is ultrafast and memory efficient.
+We also create a directory for storing our references and indexes.